 The list below includes documents that can verify both an individual’s name and either age or alien admission number (A-number).
 The A-number is the unique identifying number assigned to each admitted noncitizen.
-Note: You may not accept a foreign passport as proof of identity without also presenting Form I-94 , even if it contains a visa.
+Note: You may not accept a foreign passport as proof of identity without also presenting Form i 9 documentation requirements , even if it contains a visa.

 - Driver’s license issued by State Department of Motor Vehicles (or equivalent)

 - Identification card issued by federal, state, or local government agency or office

 - Military dependent’s identification Card